 - As the name implies, the Geomancers from Final Fantasy are based entirely around this.

 - Final Fantasy XI allows the weather to affect spells.
 It's most apparent in Dynamis or Limbus, where double dark weather can cause 400+ HP healing Cure 4's to get cut down to about 310...

 - The day of the week and the moon phase can also affect spells.
 Especially notable in that, during a full moon, a certain werewolf boss can singlehandedly fend off 30 players and over 40 allied NPCs (which are actually stronger and last longer than players in this game) while not breaking a sweat, due to being able to fully heal every few seconds.
 This turns campaign battles into a Luck-Based Mission in the San d'Oria areas, because an attack by the werewolf squad during full moon is either a moderately easy win or a nearly guaranteed loss depending on the moon phase.

 - The battle grids of Final Fantasy Tactics include elevation.
-Furthermore, weather effects some elemental attributes: if it's raining, use Thunder spells (which do more damage) rather than Fire spells (which do less).
+Furthermore, weather affects some elemental attributes: if it's raining, use Thunder spells (which do more damage) rather than Fire spells (which do less).
 If it's snowing, use Blizzard spells for a similar boost.
 Further furthermore, weather can grant penalties for moving through already-rough terrain, namely slogging through swamps in the rain.